Did you know you could send messages using Bitcoin and have them stored on the blockchain?

 Searching for Messages on the Bitcoin Blockchain

-Another fun thing to do is search for specific words or phrases to find messages hidden in various transactions.
+Another fun thing is searching for specific words or phrases to find messages hidden in various transactions.
 While not all block explorers support this, some do, and one of the best is Blockchair.

 For example, open up your favorite bitcoin explorer and test a simple keyword like “hello” if this type of search is supported, you’ll see a list of results you can investigate.
 Another fun example is searching for “.com,” as you’ll find many random website links and even a few Tweets about Bitcoin immortalized on the blockchain.

-Sometimes, sending messages using the Bitcoin network can be incredibly useful, such as when trying to prove control of a specific wallet address discretely.
-However, while the ability to send immutable messages on the most censorship-resistant blockchain in the world is amazing, it doesn’t hold up to most forms of communication used in the internet age.
+Sometimes, sending messages using the Bitcoin network can be incredibly useful, such as when trying to discretely prove control of a specific wallet address.
+However, while the ability to send immutable messages on the most censorship-resistant blockchain in the world is impressive, it doesn’t hold up to most forms of communication used in the internet age.

 With all that said, being able to leave your mark on the Bitcoin blockchain is a fun way to learn a little more about Bitcoin and the many possibilities it provides to its users.